prafful-siddanati-hs/playwright-saucelabs-automation/README.md

 #This generates a temporary aws session which expires after 60 minutes that has permission only on the dev dynamodb used for test accounts
 make dynamodb-setup-local-dev

+#This creates necessary saucelabs config for the aws profile
+make dynamodb-setup-for-saucelabs

 #Once the time has expired, re-run to create a new session
 ```